Introduction

 Backend Description Alternative in future package

-mirai_multisession parallel evaluation in a separate R process (on current machine) plan(multisession)
+mirai_multisession parallel evaluation in separate R processes (on current machine) plan(multisession)

 Demos